Pravinraja/AIT670/README.md

 PowerShell Scripts:

-Full Script Used to Load data to Azure log analytics workspace which is later pushed to Azure Sentinel
+Full Script Used to Load data to Azure log analytics workspace which is later pushed to Azure Sentinel [Adjust JSON Data as needed]

+JSON (JavaScript Object Notation) is a lightweight data format that uses key-value pairs to represent structured data while CSV (Comma-Separated Values) is a text-based format where data is organized in rows and columns, used for the spreadsheets.
+Converting data to these formats allows for easier data ingestion, parsing, and organization when loading into Microsoft Sentinel.
+This enables efficient querying, monitoring, and alerting, making data analysis more effective within Sentinel.

 Script used to convert CSV to JSON Format to Load data for Sentinel to Accept